 What to see in the Natural History Museum

-The (Truly) First T-Rex fossil ever found
+1. The (Truly) First T-Rex fossil ever found

+The first T-rex fossil ever discovered was found by Barnum Brown, a fossil hunter who worked for the American Natural History Museum, in 1902 in Hell Creek, Montana.
 The rock around the fossil was blown up using dynamite, revealing the almost complete skeleton.
 The fossil was transported to the museum and classified in 1905 as a Tyrannosaurus rex (Tyrant Lizard King).

-THIS is NOT the history of this NHM fossil. 🙂
+This is NOT the history of this NHM fossil. 🙂

 Let’s go back two more years, to 1900.
 Barnum Brown was searching for a Triceratops skull, but in the middle of excavation, he ended up finding something different, the skull of a carnivorous dinosaur never seen before.
-He didn’t know what that was, and that was not the goal of his search anyways, so he decided to leave that aside, and go back to his Triceratops skull search.
+He didn’t know what that was, and that was not the goal of his search anyway, so he decided to leave that aside and go back to his Triceratops skull search.

-Years later, specialists found out that both fossils, the Tyrannosaurus‘ found in 1902 and the Dynamosaurus‘ found in 1900, was actually the very same species, turning the 1900’s fossil, the truly first T-Rex fossil ever found, and his skull, can be seen today in the Natural History Museum in London.
+Later this T-Rex skull was classified as a Dynamosaurus.
+Years later, specialists found out that both fossils, the Tyrannosaurus‘ found in 1902 and the Dynamosaurus found in 1900, were actually the very same species, turning this skill displayed at the Natural History Museum in London, the truly first T-Rex fossil ever found.

-Animated T-Rex
+3. Animated T-Rex

-Mary Anning’s Plesiosaur fossil
+4. Mary Anning’s Plesiosaur fossil

-Dodo
+5. Dodo

 Unfortunately, Dodo is one of the most recent examples of extinct animals, they were first seen by Portuguese sailors in 1507, and by then on, they were hunted until its extinction.
 The last individual was killed in 1790.